Biggest resume mistake:

 What does “tailoring” your resume mean?

-- Listing experience and skills relevant to the job ad.
+- Limiting information relevant to the job ad.

 - Including details that will make you a prime candidate for the position.